sandpiper-toolchain/sandplover/docs/source/guides/examples/computations/accounting_for_subsidence.rst

 It is not uncommon for subsidence, or the sinking of the ground, to take place.
-When computing the preserved stratigraphy from a time-series of elevation data, a more accurate depiction of the subsurface can be developed if information about subsidence is known and accounted for.
-DeltaMetrics aims to provide a number of methods to incorporate subsidence data into the computed stratigraphy, allowing the user to specify a constant basin-wide rate of subsidence, or more complex spatially and temporally varying patterns.
+When computing the preserved stratigraphy from a time-series of elevation data, a more accurate depiction of the subsurface can be developed if information about subsidence is known and accounted for. sandplover aims to provide a number of methods to incorporate subsidence data into the computed stratigraphy, allowing the user to specify a constant basin-wide rate of subsidence, or more complex spatially and temporally varying patterns.
 Below some examples of this functionality are shown, using synthetic 1-D elevation time-series, as well as the :obj:`~sandplover.sample_data.aeolian` dune field sample dataset.

 Using synthetic 1-D elevation time-series, we can create some simplified stratigraphic profiles to test our understanding of the mechanism and see whether or not the resulting stratigraphy matches our intuition.